chocolatey/choco-wiki/HelpersInstallChocolateyInstallPackage.md

 installer with out any arguments.
 That means a nonsilent installer.

-Please include the `notSilent` tag in your Chocolatey package if you are not setting up a silent package.
+Please include the `notSilent` tag in your Chocolatey package if you are not setting up a silent/unattended package.
 Please note that if you are submitting to the [community repository](https://chocolatey.org/packages), it is nearly a requirement for the package to be completely unattended.

 Property               | Value
 ---------------------- | -----